 This is intended to be completed by patients who have already been diagnosed with psoriatic arthritis by a medical professional.

 Psoriatic arthritis affects each person differently.1 There are six different manifestations through which the disease can present itself10 – sometimes called ‘domains’ by healthcare professionals.
 Each person will have their own unique combination of domains, with varying levels of involvement.
-This questionnaire is intended to help you better understand which of the six manifestations you experience and the impact they have on your day-to-day activities.
+It is possible you may be affected by one or a combination of two or more domains, or even by all six of them.
+This questionnaire is intended to help you better understand which of the six domains you experience and the impact they have on your day-to-day activities.

-Once you have completed the questionnaire, you will be provided with a summary of your results to help inform discussions with your rheumatologist.
+Join over 630 other respondents and complete the questionnaire to discover your combination.
+It would allow you to understand your individual disease better, and you will be provided with a summary of your results to help inform discussions with your rheumatologist.

 This is not a diagnostic tool or a guide for selecting treatment options.
 For advice on treating your psoriatic arthritis, please speak with your doctor.

 The questionnaire will take around 5 minutes to finish.

 1. Kavanaugh A, et al. Rheumatol Ther 2016;3:91–102.

 2. Aletaha D, et al. The many faces of psoriatic arthritis – a challenge to treatment to target?
 Reumatologia.
 2016; 54(1): 1–2.

 3. Mayo Clinic, Psoriatic Arthritis, Available at: https://www.mayoclinic.org/diseases-conditions/psoriatic-arthritis/symptoms-causes/syc-20354076.
 Accessed August 2018